 The top pick is the Sky Suite, which features two huge terraces.
 There are also Family Rooms that sleep up to four guests.

 Sitting at the top of the Spanish Steps, this lavish palace hotel dates back to 1885 and has a rather storied history, used as the U.S. Army’s headquarters during the Second World War.

 It was also where Grace Kelly chose to stay for her honeymoon, while Gwyneth Paltrow and Victoria Beckham are said to be regulars.

 With marble floors and walls, period-style furnishings, and a baby grand piano, it oozes elegance while offering a prime location.

-The Michelin-starred restaurant offers a panoramic vista over Rome to enjoy with exceptional Italian fare and you’ll find a spa and gym too.
+The Michelin-starred restaurant offers a panoramic vista over Rome to enjoy with exceptional Italian fare and you’ll also find a spa and gym.

-The stately rooms feature 16th-century antiques, gorgeous frescoes, and gilded furniture, along with modern amenities like free Wi-Fi, flat-screen TVs, minibars, robes, and slippers.
+The stately rooms feature 16th-century antiques, gorgeous frescoes, gilded furniture, and modern amenities like free Wi-Fi, flat-screen TVs, minibars, robes, and slippers.

 Located on the highest hilltop in the city within a private Mediterranean park, Rome Cavalieri offers breathtaking panoramic views of the Eternal City.

 While it’s a bit farther away from sights like the Roman Colosseum, many feel it’s worth it for the tranquility, ambiance, and the above-and-beyond service.